Visit Colle di Val d'Elsa

-From this square you reach the Piazza Bartolomeo, and, continuing, you get to the Chapel of Our Lady of Mount Carmel.
+From Piazza Arnolfo you reach the Piazza Bartolomeo, and continuing on you get to the Chapel of Our Lady of Mount Carmel.
 On the other side of the square are the Shrine of Our Lady of Renaio (16th century) and the Church of Santa Maria Assunta (10th century).
-The church is located not far from the 11th century Benedictine Abbey.
+This church is located not far from the 11th century Benedictine Abbey.

 At the Monte Spugna is the Cartiera (Paper Mill) della Buca, home to the Paper and Printing Museum.
-Facing the 'Middle Paper Mill' [Cartiera di Mezzo] you find the Teatro del Popolo ('People Theatre).
+Facing the 'Middle Paper Mill' [Cartiera di Mezzo] you find the Teatro del Popolo ('Theatre of the People').

 Continuing on, you arrive at the Square and the Church of St. Augustine, designed by Antonio da Sangallo (1455 ca.- 1534), the façade of which dates from the 13th century.
-Inside, it contains numerous paintings and works of art; and nearby is a neo-Gothic bell tower.
+Inside the church there are numerous paintings and works of art; and nearby there is a neo-Gothic bell tower.

-From the so-called Guelph Gate (Porta Guelfa), the only remaining gate from the 14 original access points to the city, you arrive to the Pozzo (Well), also known as the Quattro Cantoni, placed in the upper town.
+From the so-called Guelph Gate (Porta Guelfa), which is the only remaining gate from the 14 original access points to Colle di Val d'Elsa, you arrive at the Pozzo (pozzo = well), also known as the Quattro Cantoni in the upper town.

-After the Conservatory of St. Peter is the Hospital of St. Laurence (XVII century), restored by Peter Leopold in the late eighteenth century.
-Following the route from the Old Gate (Porta Vecchia) you reach the old Convent of St. Francis (XIII century).
+Passing the Conservatory of Saint Peter you reach the 17th century Hospital of Saint Laurence which was restored by Peter Leopold in the late 18th century.
+Following the route from the Old Gate (Porta Vecchia) you reach the old Convent of St. Francis (13th century).

 Most remarkable in this part of Colle di Val d'Elsa is the Piazza Bajos, with numerous houses of medieval origin.
-You will also discover the Tommasi, Usimbardi, Orlandini, Galganetti and Alessi Palaces.
-Continuing on you arrive at the church of St. Catherine (XV century).
-The interior is bright because of its stained glass windows, depicting the 'Conversion of St. Catherine'.
+You will also discover the Palaces of Tommasi, Usimbardi, Orlandini, Galganetti and Alessi.
+Continuing on you arrive at the 15th century church of St. Catherine.
+The church interior is usually bright because of its stained glass windows depicting the 'Conversion of St. Catherine'.

-From the Square you also see other buildings of great artistic value, such as the Palazzo Renieri, Apolloni and Ceramelli Palaces and the current Town Hall.
+From this square you can also see other buildings of great artistic value, such as the Palazzo Renieri, Apolloni and Ceramelli Palaces and the current Town Hall.

-In “Piazza del Duomo” (Cathedral Square) there are the Podestà Palace and the Tower of the Cathedral.
-On the other side you can see the Renieri Palace, Fountain and the Old Episcopal Seminary.
+In the “Piazza del Duomo” (Cathedral Square) you will see the Podestà Palace and the Tower of the Cathedral with the Renieri Palace, Fountain and the Old Episcopal Seminary on the other side

 The Cathedral of Colle di Val d'Elsa, with a neo-classical façade, was built in the first half of the 17th century on the site of the ancient parish church of St. Saviour.
 The interior of the cathedral houses many works of art, such as the marble pulpit of 1465, and a crucifix in bronze by Giambologna (1529-1608).
 In the side chapels note the door of the sacristy, the Chapel of the 'Holy Nail' (Santo Chiodo), with a railing in the Renaissance style.

-Your visit to Colle can finish with the famous Tower of Arnolfo, in which, according to tradition, Arnolfo di Cambio was born (1240-1302).
+Your visit to the old town in Colle di Val d'Elsa can finish with the famous Tower of Arnolfo, where according to tradition Arnolfo di Cambio was born (1240-1302).

-The Sacred Art Musem is found in the Praetorian Palace.
-The museum is dedicated to the great scholar Ranuccio Bianchi Bandinelli from Siena (1900-1975), and it collects artefacts from the territory of the Val d'Elsa from the Neolithic to Middle Ages.
+The Sacred Art Musem is situated in the Praetorian Palace.
+The museum is dedicated to the great scholar Ranuccio Bianchi Bandinelli from Siena (1900-1975), and it brings together artefacts from the territory of the Val d'Elsa from the Neolithic to Middle Ages.
 Colle di Val d'Elsa has a large amount of finds from the Etruscan period, extracted from the great necropolis of the 'Le Ville' and 'Dometaia'.

 The town is proud to link to its medieval roots through a typical food that offers products and local wines of great prestige and quality, such as the Chianti dei Colli Senesi and Vernaccia di San Gimignano.
 Try also some classic cheeses such as the Pecorino Toscano, and some salt-porks such as the Buristo and Rigatino, rolled bacon and Capocollo.